 Review the document to identify any potential triggers

 You will find that many people want to be helpful and to do something tangible.
 This is where things can get a bit disorganized.
 It is important to get all of your villagers moving in the same direction.
-Every family will have different needs and it is critical that those needs are clearly communicated to family, friends and the community.
-For example, if would not be beneficial if someone brought in something with nuts when a family member may have an allergy.
+Every family will have different needs, and it is critical that those needs are clearly communicated to family, friends, and the community (for example, it would not be beneficial if someone brought in something with nuts since a family member has an allergy).
 Carson’s Village provides the ability to create a family web page that can be used to coordinate all communications plus any effort to raise funds or to organize the efforts to support the family.

 Determine family needs

 Determine food/services donation focus and amount

 Other helpful contacts are listed here such as crime scene cleaners, military contacts, and credit agencies.
 Some of these agencies may need to be contacted and notified of the passing.

 Review the list to see if any of the additional contacts are needed.

 Social Media is something that needs to be addressed from two perspectives.
 First, how should the news of the passing be shared on social media, and who will do it?
 Next, how should any social media accounts be handled/closed out?
 It may be important for the family to try to control social media.
 It should be made very clear with the Social Circle Leads that nothing should be put on social media without the express permission from the family.
 Social Circle Leads may choose to monitor social media for the first few days after the incident.
 Discuss with the family how they want the news to break.
 Eventually it will happen, and the family needs to control how that happens as best they can.